 - Offered the Crown: Bad Prince Charlie has a very unusual example.
 If the king doesn't designate an heir, it's up to the surviving members of the royal family to choose one.
 Charlie has no desire to be king, and he expects his uncles to choose one of themselves, but they have other plans.
 The kingdom is in big economic trouble (Due to the local geography, it doesn't get enough rain to support an agrarian culture), and they'd prefer to simply merge it with a neighboring kingdom.
 But the people are fierce and independent, and won't stand for it.
 So they want Charlie to accept the job of king, temporarily, and then do such a bad job that the people will want to depose him and will accept the merger in return for the neighbor's help getting rid of Charlie.

 - Prince Charming: Slay and Rescue has a professional hero who really is a prince named Charming, sent by his father's chancellor to rescue fair maidens all over the place (the theory is that it keeps him too busy to try to take over the throne).
-He's Genre Savvy, deliberately pulls Big Damn Heroes arrivals, has Implausible Fencing Powers, and is very frustrated.
+He's Genre Savvy, deliberately pulls Big Damn Heroes arrivals, is a Master Swordsman, and is very frustrated.
 Nonetheless, he's also basically decent.

 - Swiss-Army Weapon: Prince Charming (yes, that's really his name) in Slay and Rescue receives as a gift a sword with a number of tools folded into the grip.
 It didn't come with a manual, though, so Charming and everyone else who admires the device is puzzled by one particular fitting.
 Fortunately, Charming figures out when it's most needed that the mystery tool is a lockpick.